-Each year we take part in an Annual Performance Review with Government where our performance is reviewed.
-We also participate in the Peer Review process led by the LEP Network.
+Each year we take part in an Annual Review with Government where our performance is reviewed.

 Scrutiny and Audit

 We have agreed the following appropriate scrutiny and audit arrangements with our Accountable Body as set out in the next two sections.